oanaOM/oanaOM/README.md

 Hi there 👋,

-I'm Oana, an adventuros self-driven learner passioned on building things that matter.
+I'm Oana, an adventuros self-driven learner passioned to build things that matter.